-- 4) a description of biological, ecological, economic, social, and administrative environments before and since the program's implementation, - 5) an analysis of the program's biological, ecological/environmental, economic, social, and administrative effects, - 6) an evaluation of those effects with respect to meeting the goals and objectives (i.e., program performance), including a summary of the conclusions arising from the evaluation, - 7) a summary of any unexpected effects (positive or negative) which do not fall under the program's goals and objectives, and - 8) identification of issues associated with the program's structure or function and the potential need for additional data collection and/or research.
+- 2) goals and objectives of the program, the FMP, and the Magnuson-Stevens Act, - 3) history of management, including a description of management prior to the program's implementation, a description of the program at the time of implementation (including enforcement, data collection, and monitoring), and any changes made since the program's implementation or the previous review (including an explanation of why those changes were made) - 4) a description of biological, ecological, economic, social, and administrative environments before and since the program's implementation, - 5) an analysis of the program's biological, ecological/environmental, economic, social, and administrative effects, - 6) an evaluation of those effects with respect to meeting the goals and objectives (i.e., program performance), including a summary of the conclusions arising from the evaluation, - 7) a summary of any unexpected effects (positive or negative) which do not fall under the program's goals and objectives, and - 8) identification of issues associated with the program's structure or function and the potential need for additional data collection and/or research.

-In general, the review should use as holistic an approach as possible given available data and resources.
+In general, the review should be holistic given available data and resources.
 Interdependencies between related fisheries and programs can generate spillover effects that may be unexpected or unintended.
-When this occurs, and it is difficult to separate the effects of the CSP under review from the effects of other programs or management measures in other fisheries, these programs or fisheries should be considered together.
+It is difficult to separate the effects of the CSP under review from the effects of other programs or management measures in other fisheries.
+When interdependencies exist, these programs or fisheries should be considered together.
 Councils should determine if analyzing the CSP under review without considering other fisheries will likely mischaracterize the program's performance, and the program's effects on human communities, fish stocks, and the ecological communities/environment.